Biden launches Indo-Pacific trade deal, warns over inflation

-TOKYO (AP) — President Joe Biden on Monday launched a new trade deal with 12 Indo-Pacific nations aimed at strengthening their economies as he warned Americans worried about high inflation that it was “going to be a haul” before they feel relief.
+TOKYO (AP) — President Joe Biden launched a new trade deal with 12 Indo-Pacific nations Monday aimed at strengthening their economies as he warned Americans worried about high inflation that it is "going to be a haul” before they feel relief.
 The president said he does not believe an economic recession is inevitable in the U.S.

 Biden, speaking at a news conference after holding talks with Japan’s Prime Minister Fumio Kishida, acknowledged the U.S. economy has “problems” but said they were "less consequential than the rest of the world has.”

 He added: “This is going to be a haul.
-This is going to take some time," even as he rejected the idea a recession in the U.S. was inevitable.
+This is going to take some time."
+In answer to a question, he rejected the idea a recession in the U.S. is inevitable.

-The comments came just before Biden's launch of the Indo-Pacific Economic Framework, a new trade deal his administration designed to signal U.S. dedication to the contested economic sphere and to address the need for stability in commerce after disruptions caused by the pandemic and Russia’s invasion of Ukraine.
+His comments came just before Biden's launch of the Indo-Pacific Economic Framework.
+His administration says the trade deal is designed to signal U.S. dedication to the contested economic sphere and to address the need for stability in commerce after disruptions caused by the pandemic and Russia's invasion of Ukraine.

-Nations joining the U.S. in the Indo-Pacific Economic Framework are Australia, Brunei, India, Indonesia, Japan, South Korea, Malaysia, New Zealand, the Philippines, Singapore, Thailand and Vietnam.
+Nations joining the U.S. in the pact are: Australia, Brunei, India, Indonesia, Japan, South Korea, Malaysia, New Zealand, the Philippines, Singapore, Thailand and Vietnam.
 Along with the United States, they represent 40% of world GDP.

-The countries said in a joint statement that the pact will help them collectively “prepare our economies for the future” following disruptions caused by the coronavirus pandemic and the Russian invasion of Ukraine.
+The countries said in a joint statement that the pact will help them collectively "prepare our economies for the future" after the fallout from the pandemic and the war in Ukraine.

-Meeting with Kishida, Biden said the new framework would also increase U.S. cooperation with other nations in the region.
+Biden and Kishida were joined for the launch event by Indian Prime Minister Narendra Modi, while representatives from the other countries appeared by video.
+Modi was in Tokyo for Tuesday's meeting of the Quad, a four-country security group that also includes the U.S., Japan and Australia.

 The White House said the framework will help the United States and Asian economies work more closely on issues including supply chains, digital trade, clean energy, worker protections and anticorruption efforts.
 The details still need to be negotiated among the member countries, making it difficult for the administration to say how this agreement would fulfill the promise of helping U.S. workers and businesses while also meeting global needs.

 Critics say the framework has gaping shortcomings.
-It doesn’t offer incentives to prospective partners by lowering tariffs or provide signatories with greater access to U.S. markets.
-Those limitations may not make the U.S. framework an attractive alternative to the Trans-Pacific Partnership, which still moved forward after the U.S. bailed out.
+It doesn't offer incentives to prospective partners by lowering tariffs or provide signatories with greater access to U.S. markets.
+Those limitations may not make the U.S. framework an attractive alternative to the Trans-Pacific Partnership, which moved forward without the U.S. after former President Donald Trump pulled out.
 China, the largest trading partner for many in the region, is also seeking to join TPP.

 “I think a lot of partners are going to look at that list and say: ‘That’s a good list of issues.
 I’m happy to be involved,’” said Matthew Goodman, a former director for international economics on the National Security Council during President Barack Obama’s administration.
 But he said they also may ask, “Are we going to get any tangible benefits out of participating in this framework?”